gomorpheus/morpheus-docs/integration_guides/IdentityManagement/active_directory.rst

     A username for a service account which has access to relevant objects (users, groups, etc.).
 For ease, the "Administrator" user may be used
    Binding Password
     The password for the above account
+   Support User Principal Names
+    When marked, users will log in with their UPN login credentials rather than a simple username.
+This allows users to log on to subdomains.
+Leave unmarked where this is not needed
    Required Group
     The AD group users must be in to have access (optional, see example in the prior section) Default Role